 Jun joined the Lohmueller lab in February 2019.
 Previously, she was a postdoc with Emilia Huerta-Sanchez at UC Merced, and she obtained her PhD in Anthropology at UC Davis.
 Jun's research lies at the intersection of empirical population genetics and statistical methods development, where she is particularly interested in the dynamics between admixture and selection.
 Jun is currently working on developing machine learning-based method to detect adaptive introgression, using extensive simulations to understand the influence of deleterious variants on the signals of positive selection, and the inference of dominance on the human genome.

-Eduardo joint the Lohmueller Lab in December 2017.
+Eduardo Amorim Eduardo was a postdoc in the Lohmueller lab from December 2017-2018.
+He is currently a postdoc at the Dept of Computational Biology, University of Lausanne and will be starting as an Assistant Professor CalSate Northridge.
 His scientific interests range across a wide array of topics, including natural selection, mutation rates, ancient DNA, and anthropological genetics.
 In the lab, his research focuses on understanding the impact of domestication of dogs on the evolution of the distribution of fitness effects (DFE) and mutation rates.
 Besides that, he is involved in collaborations for the study of the demographic history of European populations, using both ancient and modern human DNA.
 Previously, Eduardo was a postdoc with Krishna Veeramah (Stony Brook), where he studied Barbarian societies from the Middle Ages in Europe, and before that with Molly Przeworski (Columbia University), where he studied the population genetics of Mendelian diseases in humans and the evolution of substitution rates in primates.

 Clare Marsden Clare joined the Lohmueller lab in September 2013 on a Computational Biosciences Institute Postdoctoral Fellowship in Bioinformatics.
 Clare was a postdoctoral researcher and later an Assistant Project Scientist in the lab.
 She was involved in many of the projects in the lab during her time here.
 Her two main research projects were focused on studying patterns of deleterious variation in canids and forensic genetics.
 Clare previously was a postdoc at the University of California Davis conducting research into the population genetics and genomics of two African mosquito malaria vectors; Anopheles gambiae s.s. and Anopheles arabiensis.
 She completed her PhD on the evolutionary and ecological genetics of the endangered African wild dog (Lycaon pictus) at the University of Glasgow.
 Continuing on her passion for forensic genetics, Clare currently is a forensic DNA analyst at the LAPD crime lab.